azer/indev/README.md

 ### Dependent Tasks

-You can define tasks that requires to complete other tasks *parelelly* first using the `.once` method:
+You can define tasks that requires to complete other tasks paralelly first using the `.once` method:

 ```js
 var task = require('bud')